Fawwaz T. Ulaby: Life

 Ulaby was born in Damascus, Syria, and grew up in Lebanon.
 He attended the American University of Beirut, from which he received a B.S. degree in physics in 1964.
 He later received a Ph.D. in Electrical Engineering from the University of Texas at Austin in 1968.

 After teaching at the University of Kansas he moved to the University of Michigan in Ann Arbor in the mid 1980s.
 He served as the R. Jamieson and Betty Williams Professor of Electrical Engineering and Computer Science, and has also served as the Vice President for Research.

 Ulaby has done extensive work outside of academia as well, giving testimony to the House Science Committee of the US congress and serving on the board of directors for The Arab Community Center for Economic and Social Services (ACCESS).

 In March 2008, Ulaby was named Founding Provost of the King Abdullah University of Science and Technology (KAUST).
 His daughter, Neda Ulaby, is a reporter at the NPR culture desk.

 Research areas

 He is most famous for the development of micro-electronics for a suite of circuits and antennae for THz sensors and communication systems.
 Today, THz technology is an enabling technology in various types of industrial sensor applications.

+Fawwaz, in the 1970s, also helped design the first radar to fly on a satellite for Skylab, the first US space station.
+He also served as founding director of the NASA-funded Center for Space Terahertz Technology at the University of Michigan.